Gdsoto/Gdsoto/README.md

 <hr />
 <p>
   Hi!
-I'm a young passionate about web development, with knowledge in requirements analysis, programming languages C, Java and layout in HTML and CSS.
+I'm a young passionate about web development, with knowledge in requirements analysis, programming languages C, Javascript and layout in HTML and CSS.
 </p>
 <div align="center">